xingzhou/containercafe/proxy/README.md

 ```
 ./rundocker.sh -d
 ```
-The Proxy container can be seen along with its logs:
+The Proxy container can be seen there along with its logs:
 ```
 docker ps
 docker logs -f hjproxy
 ```

+#### Run proxy as a script
 If you don't want to run the Proxy as a container, you can run directly as GoLang application.
 This requires Go libraries installed, proxy code compiled and added to go path.